Learning Neuro-Symbolic Relational Transition Models for Bilevel Planning: Experiments

 \section{Experiments}

-Our empirical evaluations address the following key questions: \textbf{(Q1)} Can NSRTs be learned data-efficiently? \textbf{(Q2)} Can learned NSRTs be used to plan to long horizons, especially in tasks involving new and more objects than were seen during training? \textbf{(Q3)} Is bilevel planning efficient and effective, and are both levels needed? \textbf{(Q4)} To what extent are learned action samplers useful for planning?
+Our empirical evaluations address the following key questions: \textbf{(Q1)} Can NSRTs be learned data-efficiently? \textbf{(Q2)} Can learned NSRTs be used to plan to long horizons, especially in tasks involving new and more objects than were seen in the training dataset? \textbf{(Q3)} Is bilevel planning efficient and effective, and are both levels needed? \textbf{(Q4)} To what extent are learned action samplers useful for planning?